rickiebrick13-lgtm/Enclave-Local/README.md

 1. On your very first launch, `pyr` will calculate a unique **Machine ID** (e.g., `PYR-9A4B-22F1-807C`) derived from your motherboard and CPU hardware signatures.
 2. Copy this Machine ID and paste it into your purchase portal receipt page to instantly generate your **Offline Unlock Key**.
 3. Paste the Unlock Key into `pyr` to permanently unlock the application on your workstation.
+4. The default username and passwords would spin up in the terminal.

 ## 🤖 How to Add or Upgrade AI Models